PaulineWanjiku/Economic_Data_Project/README.md

 This file contains the data used and shows various ways the data has been manipulated, through Data Validation, Data Cleaning and further on to analyzing the data.
 # Data Report Final Copy
 This Microsoft word document contains a brief report of the results from the analysis in the excel document.
+Click on the individual files and view as raw data(you can download using the download icon)